yachty66/AutoBook/README.md

     - find out why so many chapters are printed and fix that -
     - fix the error which occured -
     - find out why i am still getting the mad error of multiple chapters -
-    - fix problem that i sometimes dont get all chapters
+    - fix problem that i sometimes dont get all chapters -

-    - make test file where i make continuaton working
+    - make test file where i make continuaton working, i.e. write a whole book via continuation -
+    - implement continue book function
+    - start with cleanup book function